Carlosvalderrama93/developer-web/README.md

 **Wendsday, April 6, 2022**

 It's 1:30 a.m. on April 7.
 Today I tried to solve the problem from yesterday but I couldn't.
 I spent all day trying to solve it, but finally I decided start again on a document called new.html and new.css.
 In this case I forgot the mobile firts methodology and comeback to develop for desktop firts.
 Why I do this? well, because when I was adding the Media Querys for the distins resolutions I found with a problem series that maked me feel very disorientated.
 By now largely finished desktop development.

+**Thusday, April 7, 2022**

+Today I have achieved solved the bugs that I have been commenting on.
+It's the 7:39 p.m.
+And for now it only remains add the burguer button menu on the botton in  the page, to make it easier for users to navigate from mobile phones.
+Also, I will study how I can implement a Dark Mode (In this case Light Mode) to the website.
+By now I am happy for the evolution of the project.
+I don't know if start another page to reinforce my knowledge or make the leap to Javascript.